jaylogue/pdp1105-console-adapter-v2/README.md

 <img src="images/pdp1105-console-adapter-v2.png" width="1024"/>

 The *PDP-11/05 Console Adapter* is a hardware device which acts as a USB and RS-232 serial interface to the console of a [PDP-11/05](http://gunkies.org/wiki/PDP-11/05) minicomputer.
-The Console Adapter provides a number of useful features for working with a PDP-11/05:
+The Console Adapter provides a number of useful features for working with the PDP-11/05:

 - **Direct connection to the SCL connector on the back of the PDP-11/05**
 - **USB-to-serial functionality, allowing access to the PDP-11 console from a modern terminal program**

-- **An auxiliary RS-232 interface for connecting a real serial terminal**
+- **Auxiliary RS-232 interface for connecting a real serial terminal**

-- **An external baud clock generator, allowing console data rates greater than 2400bps**
+- **External baud clock generator, allowing console data rates greater than 2400bps**

-- **A range of supported data rates (110 to 38400) and serial formats (8-N-1, 7-E-1, 7-O-1)**
+- **Dynamically adjustable serial data rate and format (110 to 38400 bps, 8-N-1, 7-E-1, 7-O-1)**

-- **A virtual paper tape reader compatible with the 11/05's READER RUN signal**
+- **Virtual paper tape reader compatible with the 11/05's READER RUN signal**

-- **An M9301/M9312 console loader that can direcly load data into the PDP-11's memory using console commands**
+- **M9301/M9312 console loader that can directly load data into the PDP-11's memory using console commands**

 This version of the PDP-11/05 Console Adapter project (version 2) is based on the ubiquitous [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) microcontroller.
 An earlier version based on the Teensy 3.2 microcontroller can be found [here](https://github.com/jaylogue/pdp-1105-console-usb-adapter).

 ### Project Status

 **2025/04/28** - Significant progress has been made on the PDP-11/05 Console Adapter design and implementation.
 The schematic and PCB designs have been finalized and boards have been built and partially assembled.
 The firmware is functionally complete, but may undergo some further UI tweaks as documentation is developed.
-User documentation in underway, as are the designs for a set of 3d printed enclosures.
+User documentation is underway, as are the designs for a set of 3D-printed enclosures.

 <hr>